Innovation drives flue gas treatment

 An enormous number of tests have to be undertaken to evaluate potential new products and in the case of FGT, the effectiveness of candidate products to remove pollutant gases is key.
 The BIC laboratory therefore developed a capability to generate artificial flue gas mixtures containing acid gases (SO2 and HCl) in a mixture of N2, O2, CO2, H2O and NOx.
 The gas composition of this artificial flue gas was tightly managed with mass flow controllers in order to ensure an accurate comparison of pre- and post-treated gas for each product under evaluation.

-Different gas analysers were initially used to measure different gases.
-For example, an InfraRed analyser was used to measure SO2, but for this instrument it was necessary to remove moisture from the sample gas before analysis and some SO2 was lost from the sample as a result.
+Different gas analyzers were initially used to measure different gases.
+For example, an InfraRed analyzer was used to measure SO2, but for this instrument, it was necessary to remove moisture from the sample gas before analysis and some SO2was lost from the sample as a result.
 “This complicated the work and incurred delays,” comments Alain Brasseur, Lhoist FGT Senior Research Engineer.
 “It was also necessary to operate a separate bench for HCl, which further extended the time taken for the tests and introduced a higher possibility of experimental error.
 A key advantage of FTIR is that it measures both SO2 and HCl, and does so without removing water from the sample.”

 In addition to the laboratory and pilot plant facilities, Lhoist has also developed a mobile system that is able to operate at customer sites.
-Historically, this necessitated the deployment of a large truck, but thanks to the compact nature of the portable FTIR analysers, this is no longer necessary; KELMA has supplied two Gasmet DX4000 portable FTIR analysers in customised rugged transport cases so that the monitoring equipment can be quickly and simply shipped around the world to customer sites.
-The FTIR analysers can even be operated completely remotely at a customer site.
-For example in a recent trial two FTIR analyzers, measuring inlet and outlet gas composition, were installed in a plant in the USA while they were monitored remotely from Belgium.
+Historically, this necessitated the deployment of a large truck, but thanks to the compact nature of the portable FTIR analyzers, this is no longer necessary; KELMA has supplied two Gasmet DX4000 portable FTIR analyzers in customized rugged transport cases so that the monitoring equipment can be quickly and simply shipped around the world to customer sites.
+The FTIR analyzers can even be operated completely remotely at a customer site.
+For example in a recent trial two FTIR analyzers, measuring inlet and outlet gas composition were installed in a plant in the USA while they were monitored remotely from Belgium.
 The experts from KELMA could log-in to the FTIR analyzers and could perform a software update and calibration.